 Special rules apply for Dow AgroSciences LLC Participants who Retired prior to January 1, 2006.
-Refer to Appendix III, Section III.17(i) of the Plan Document or contact the Retiree Service Center for more information.
+Refer to Appendix III, Section III.17(i) of the plan document for The Dow Chemical Company Retiree Medical Care Program or contact the Retiree Service Center for more information.